Dog panting

 • Never leave your dog in a car, even for a short time.
 The temperature inside a car can climb dangerously high within minutes, even with the windows open.

-Encouraging your dog to drink frequently helps maintain hydration and reduces the risk of heat-related illnesses – click here to visit the full blog post for tips!
+Encouraging your dog to drink frequently helps maintain hydration and reduces the risk of heat-related illnesses, there are lots of tips on our blog post!

 Keep in touch: